 Variation 3: Bean Bag Junkyard.
 Play a larger version of this game in your gymnasium with bean bags or small balls (like Nerf balls).

-Variation 4: Set time.
+Variation 4: Set a specific time.
 Instead of the timer amount being unknown to students, use a visual timer so students can try their best to strategize.
 This usually only works once and a while.
 Once one team figures out they should hold onto all the snowballs until the last possible second, the game is less fun.

 Winter Classroom Activities to Get Kids Moving Outside